BBBase-EHeresy/PPPub/docs/forces_of_good/_hobbit.md

 -   The Chariot may instead choose to forego its movement in order     to pivot to face any direction.
 If a Chariot is moved by an enemy     model, it may not pivot in this way.

-The Chariot in Combat — *The platform upon which the crew stands is sturdy enough for them to fight from.*
+The Chariot in Combat â€” *The platform upon which the crew stands is sturdy enough for them to fight from.*

 The Chariot counts as one model in a fight.
 Any surviving crew member that is not driving the Chariot adds their Attacks to the Duel roll.
 Additionally, the Chariot will also use the highest Fight value of any Dwarf that is on the Chariot (including the driver).
 No model that is riding on an Iron Hills Chariot can declare a Heroic Combat.

 If beaten, any model wishing to Strike the crew must roll to see if they hit the crew or the Chariot.
 To do this, roll a D6 for each Strike.
-On a 4+, the Strike hits the crew member of the attacker's choice — anything else hits the Chariot.
+On a 4+, the Strike hits the crew member of the attacker's choice â€” anything else hits the Chariot.

 If the Chariot loses the Fight, it does not Back Away.
 It also never counts as Trapped.
-If the Chariot is slain, then the crew inside are lost — remove the model as a casualty.
+If the Chariot is slain, then the crew inside are lost â€” remove the model as a casualty.

-Large War Machine — On a turn in which the Iron Hills Chariot Charges, it gains the Extra Attack and Knock to the Ground bonuses as if it was a Cavalry model.
+Large War Machine â€” On a turn in which the Iron Hills Chariot Charges, it gains the Extra Attack and Knock to the Ground bonuses as if it was a Cavalry model.
 The Iron

 Hills Chariot still gets these bonuses even if it charges a Cavalry model.
 When the Chariot is hit by a shooting attack, the shooter must take an In The Way test to determine if the Chariot or the crew are hit.
 On a 1-4, the Chariot has been hit and on a 5-6, it hits the Dwarf closest to the shooter.
 The Chariot may not make Jump, Climb, Leap or Swim tests, and may not lie down or defend barriers.
 It may not enter difficult terrain other than shallow water features (including swamps, rivers, etc.), which it is completely unimpeded by.
 The Chariot cannot be Barged, Hurled or knocked Prone for any reason.

-The Chariot and Magic 2522 — Models with Magical Powers can use them on the Chariot, selecting either the Chariot itself or one of the crew members as the target.
+The Chariot and Magic 2522 â€” Models with Magical Powers can use them on the Chariot, selecting either the Chariot itself or one of the crew members as the target.
 Magical Powers that affect multiple targets will automatically affect both the Chariot and its crew, if in range of the model.
 Only by affecting the Driver will a Magical Power such as Transfix or Compel impede the Chariot's movement (thereby causing it to remain stationary or take a move as described by the Magical Power).
 Finally, Magical Powers such as Sorcerous Blast, Nature's Wrath and Call Winds will not move the Chariot or knock it Prone, although they will still inflict any damage as detailed in the Magical Power's description.

-Iron Hills Captain — If this upgrade is taken for the Chariot, then an Iron Hills Captain will replace the driver.
+Iron Hills Captain â€” If this upgrade is taken for the Chariot, then an Iron Hills Captain will replace the driver.
 The Iron Hills Captain will have all of the usual wargear and special rules that an Iron Hills Captain would normally possess whilst riding the Chariot (see page 29).
 The Chariot counts as a Hero for the Iron Hills army list and may be the army leader.
 If the Iron Hills Captain is taken, replace the Warrior keyword with Hero whilst the Captain remains alive.

 ![](../media/3_Middle-earth_-_The_Armies_of_The_Hobbit_media/image57.jpeg)

 **CHAMPIONS OF EREBOR AS CREW: DESIGNER'S NOTE**

-Champions of Erebor — If this upgrade is taken for the Chariot, then instead of being crewed by four Iron Hills Dwarves, it is crewed by Balin the Dwarf, Champion of Erebor; Dwalin the Dwarf, Champion of Erebor; Kili the Dwarf, Champion of Erebor and Fili the Dwarf, Champion of Erebor.
+Champions of Erebor â€” If this upgrade is taken for the Chariot, then instead of being crewed by four Iron Hills Dwarves, it is crewed by Balin the Dwarf, Champion of Erebor; Dwalin the Dwarf, Champion of Erebor; Kili the Dwarf, Champion of Erebor and Fili the Dwarf, Champion of Erebor.
 If the Champions of Erebor are taken, replace the Warrior keyword with Hero.